 Instructions

-To make coconut masala - In a mixer or grinder jar, add coconut, Byadagi red chilies, coriander seeds, turmeric powder, tamarind, ginger and garlic.
-Add a little water and grind to a fine paste.
-Keep it aside.
+Prepare the masala: In a mixer or grinder jar, add coconut, Byadgi red chilies, coriander seeds, turmeric powder, tamarind, ginger, and garlic.
+Add a little water and grind to a smooth paste.
+Keep it ready.

-Transfer the prepared coconut masala to a deep bottom pan.
-Add water to adjust the consistency of the gravy and stir.
-The curry should not be too thick or too thin.
+Prepare the curry base: Transfer the ground coconut masala to a deep, heavy-bottom pan.
+Add water to adjust the gravy consistency.
+It should be neither too thick nor too thin.

 Video